 Expert physicians who treat dementia with Lewy bodies (DLB) consider the cholinesterase inhibitors - donepezil, galantamine or rivastigmine - to be the best medication options in treating the cognitive and psychiatric symptoms of DLB.
 In clinical studies, all were equally effective in improving cognitive, behavioral symptoms and functional ability with typically no increase in Parkinsonism.

 For Parkinson’s-like muscular symptoms, Parkinson’s disease medications can help reduce those symptoms but can also sometimes cause an increase in confusion and hallucinations.

-Clonazepam and melatonin have both shown effectivness and may be recommended by your physician for treatment of the REM sleep disorder that can accompany Lewy body dementia.
+Clonazepam and melatonin have both shown effectiveness and may be recommended by your physician for treatment of the REM behavior disorder that can accompany Lewy body dementia.

 It is important to note that up to 50% of all people with dementia with Lewy bodies have a dangerous sensitivity to antipsychotic medications causing severe Parkinson’s like symptoms and confusion.
-Antipsychotic medications are sometimes considered as a treatment for the hallucinations and delusions that can accompany this type of dementia.
+Antipsychotic medications are sometimes considered as a treatment for the hallucinations and delusions that can accompany this type of dementia, but should be used very cautiously.
 (Read more from the Lewy Body Dementia Association.)

 Back to top

 There is no cure for FTD, and in most cases its progression cannot be slowed.
 Although no medications have been proven effective specifically for FTD, many clinicians look to the medications and treatment approaches used in other, similar disorders to develop a therapeutic approach.
 For instance, some FTD patients benefit from antidepressants such as selective serotonin reuptake inhibitors (SSRIs also used in treating obsessive-compulsive disorder).